 Trunks will be delivered via FedEx from our shipping center in Rochester, NY.
 The built-in wheels will make it easy to roll the trunks to and from classrooms.

-After the rental period has expired, teachers print the shipping label that came as an email attachment.
+After the rental period has expired, FedEx will collect the trunk.
 The trunk is shipped back to Rochester, refurbished, then sent to the next location.

 Peace cannot exists without justice, justice cannot exist without fairness, fairness cannot exist without development, development cannot exist with democracy, democracy cannot exist without respect for the identity and worth of cultures and peoples.